 The most common causes of car bodywork damage

-Damage to to car bodywork can be as small as a few scuffs and scrapes, or as detrimental as dents – either way, they are things that almost everybody experiences during their driving lifetime.
+Car bodywork damage can be as small as a few scuffs and scrapes, or as detrimental as dents – either way, they are things that almost everybody experiences during their driving lifetime.
 You could try and prevent these causes of car bodywork damage by investing in a car cover for when your car is parked, or even a device like a black box to ensure that you are driving carefully and safely.
-Despite this, even some of the most careful drivers still experience bodywork damage due to rocks or road splinters – sometimes, it is unavoidable.
+Despite this, even some of the most careful drivers still experience car bodywork damage due to rocks or road splinters – sometimes, it is unavoidable.
 In this case, you should always have a great bodywork repair shop in mind just in case any damage should occur.

 1. Scuffs and Scrapes